DanielPNewman/DanielPNewman.github.io/my-lab.md

 layout: page
 ---

 I was a member of [Prof. Mark Bellgrove’s][1] group at the School of Psychological Sciences, Monash University.
-I mostly worked from our EEG/eye-tracking lab, though we also have a fully equipped human molecular genetics lab.
-We perform our MRI acquisition at [Monash Biomedical Imaging (MBI)][2].
-My research involves strong collaborative ties with [Dr Redmond O’Connell][3] from the Trinity College Institute of Neuroscience and [Dr Ger Loughnane][4]  from the Trinity Centre for Bioengineering.
+I mostly worked from our EEG/eye-tracking lab, though the group also have a fully equipped human molecular genetics lab and perform MRI acquisition at [Monash Biomedical Imaging (MBI)][2].
+My research involved strong collaborative ties with [Dr Redmond O’Connell][3] from the Trinity College Institute of Neuroscience and [Dr Ger Loughnane][4]  from the Trinity Centre for Bioengineering.

-{% include figure.html src="/public/images/2013/02/2013-02-05-19-41-05.jpg" caption="Photo taken during the first ever test run of our new EEG system (Brain Product’s BrainAmpDC) in Jan 2013" %}
+{% include figure.html src="/public/images/2013/02/2013-02-05-19-41-05.jpg" caption="Photo taken during the first ever test run of our new EEG system which I set up (Brain Product’s BrainAmpDC) in Jan 2013" %}

 My PhD supervisors were [Prof. Mark Bellgrove][1] (Monash University) and [Dr Redmond O’Connell ][3](Trinity College Dublin)